adsr/sp/README.md

 ==

-I sometimes find myself using the mouse to copy a path visible on the terminal that was printed by another program (e.g., find, git), usually with intent to paste it as a parameter to another shell command. sp helps you do this without using the mouse.
+I sometimes find myself using the mouse to copy a path visible on the terminal that was printed by another program (e.g., `find`, `git`), usually with intent to paste it as a parameter to another shell command. `sp` helps you do this without using the mouse.

+`sp` stands for screen path(s).

 ### Synopsis